Updated: Jan 19

 We were nothing, just a small group of insolent intellectuals who argued interminably in cafés and published a journal, a handful of idealists easily divided where action was concerned.
 And yet my three-year sojourn in the exalted—and yes, chaotic—ranks of the movement changed my life. (quoted by Morris, p.
 16)

 Each chapter begins with a capsule summary listing where and when the artist was born, names and occupations of parents, romantic partners (typically numerous), and when they became associated with the surrealist group, when expelled from the group by Breton, when accepted back, when expelled again, &c.

 Morris treats his subjects with humor, sometimes genuine affection, and almost unfailing generosity, with one pronounced exception, André Breton himself.
 Allow me to quote at length instead of paraphrasing here because it is too good not to:

 André Breton was the most central, most important figure in the history of surrealism.
 It was he who defined it, described it and defended it against all comers….

 Having established that, it must be said that he was a pompous bore, a ruthless dictator, a confirmed sexist, an extreme homophobe and a devious hypocrite.
-Friday Kahlo described him as "an old cockroach."
+Frida Kahlo described him as "an old cockroach."
 Giorgio de Chirico call him a "pretentious ass and impotent arriviste."… And bizarrely, the Soviet writer Ilya Ehrenburg denounced him as a pederast—for which Breton struck him several times when he met him on the street.
 The last insult was clearly designed to cause the maximum outrage on the part of the passionately homophobic Breton. (p.
 52)